Jack Kenny

 Jack Kenny (born March 9, 1958) is an American writer, director, actor, and producer.

 Early life and education

-Kenny was born in Chicago, Illinois, the son of Sally (from Guantanamo, Cuba), a mother and housewife, and Jack, Jr. (from Chicago, IL), a business manager for IBM.
+Kenny was born in Chicago, Illinois, the son of Sally, a mother and housewife, and Jack, Jr., a business manager for IBM.
 He grew up in Poughkeepsie, NY and in Raleigh, NC.
 He is a graduate of the Juilliard School Theatre Center, where his classmates in Group 11 included Megan Gallagher, Penny Johnson Jerald, Jack Stehlin, and Lorraine Toussaint.